bitmark-inc/autonomy-docs/MVA.md

 ## Appendix: Identification Encoding

-The original choice was did:key: using secpk1 however there is a problem with client side signatures.

-Choices:

-1. use did:key but only secp256k1 and get help to add required signature function to iOS wrapper for a secp256k1 C library.
+ use did:key but only secp256k1 and get help to add required signature function to iOS wrapper for a secp256k1 C library.
 This would be the preferred method (as this curve seems to be more secure)

-2. ~~use did:autonomy for P-256 which would be similar to did:key encoding, but replace the 01 byte prefix with 04 and double check that OpenSSL can generate compatible public keys from the same private key~~
+**Example:**

 The secp256k1 compressed forms showiung the 33 byte public key with 02/03 prefix:
 ~~~